Sleep Apnea Treatment

 After reviewing the results of your screening, Dr. Casey will be able to diagnose your condition and pinpoint your type of sleep apnea.
 There are three common variations of this sleep disorder.
 Obstructive sleep apnea is the most common and occurs when throat muscles or other soft tissue relaxes, blocking the upper airway.
 Central sleep apnea occurs when the brain doesn't send the muscles proper signals to control breathing.
-This requires the attention of a specialist.
+You will need to see a specialist if you have central sleep apnea.
 On rare occasions, we find patients suffer from complex sleep apnea syndrome, which occurs when someone has both obstructive sleep apnea and central sleep apnea.

 Treatment at our Montreal practice focuses on freeing the obstructed airway to facilitate healthy breathing.
 For moderate to severe obstructive sleep apnea, we usually recommend a continuous positive airway pressure (CPAP) device.
 A continuous positive airway pressure device increases air pressure in your throat through a mask you wear overnight.
 For patients who are unable to tolerate CPAPs, we recommend custom oral appliances.
 The SomnoMed oral appliance is worn during sleep and resembles an orthodontic retainer.
 The appliance repositions the lower jaw and pushes it forward, preventing the tongue from blocking the airway to facilitate normal breathing.
-Sometimes, the treatment options are combined for the best results.
+Sometimes, we combine oral appliance therapy and continuous positive airway pressure for the best results.